For a taste that will transport you to beautiful Naples, Italy, try this truly classically inspired Best Italian Shrimp and Grits.

 Shrimp and Grits is right at the top of the list of the 10 most popular dishes in the South.

-For example, for our Italian Shrimp and Grits, we combined locally sourced shrimp from the waters around the Lowcountry and stone-ground grits from Edisto Island with pure Italian white wine, aged Parmigiano-Reggiano, and prosciutto.
+For example, for our Best Italian Shrimp and Grits, we combined locally sourced shrimp from the waters around the Lowcountry and stone-ground grits from Edisto Island with pure Italian white wine, aged Parmigiano-Reggiano, and prosciutto.

 Ultimately, despite the veneer of exclusivity surrounding it, Italian cuisine shares many of its deepest-held principles with Southern food.
 Both Italian cooking and Southern cooking sit on centuries of history and both are driven by the imagination and passion in the heart and soul of the individual chef who creates it.